-• The nature of the reasonable adjustments which have to be considered will depend on the circumstances of each case.
-Where no reasonable adjustments would overcome a particular disability to enable the disabled person to continue with their existing job, reasonable adjustments can include the transfer of the member of staff to a suitable alternative post.
-The duty to make reasonable adjustments is a continuing one and thus applies to alternative posts as well.
-Reasonable adjustments can also include provisions made to assist a gradual return to full-time hours or, for example, a change to part-time hours.
-Additional training may be necessary to enable the member of staff to take on the new post.
-If it is viewed as appropriate, the member of staff may be asked to contact Access to Work for support for reasonable adjustments.
-If this is the case, it will be the staff member's responsibility to do so.
+- The nature of the reasonable adjustments which have to be considered will depend on the circumstances of each case.
+Where no reasonable adjustments would overcome a particular disability to enable the disabled person to continue with their existing job, reasonable adjustments could include: - Transferring the employee to a suitable alternative post.
+(The duty to make reasonable adjustments is a continuing one and thus applies to alternative posts as well) - Provisions made to assist a gradual return to full-time hours or, for example, a change to part-time hours. - Additional training may be necessary to enable the employee to take on the new post. - If it is viewed as appropriate, the employee may be asked to contact Access to Work for support for reasonable adjustments.
+If this is the case, it will be the employee's responsibility to do so.